 Now that we have our ingredients let's review step by step how to make gluten-free french's fried onions from scratch.
 It is a simple recipe but as will simple recipes the key to success is in the details.

-If you plan on serving as onion straws, cut into very thin rounds.
+If you plan on serving them as onion straws, cut them into very thin rounds.

-Mix all the dry ingredients in a bowl (or for less clean up a freezer bag).
+Mix all the dry ingredients in a bowl (or for less clean up a ziplock bag).

 Add the onions to the bag or bowl.
 Toss to coat thoroughly.
 There shouldn't be much if any, excess coating left.